 Apart from drastic cases where surgery is necessary, there is not much one can do about the shape of their acromion.

 The next one relates to the origin of the rotator cuff.
 As we said before, they start at the shoulder blade.
 Two sit behind, one in front, and one on top.
 For tendons to work really well in our body, they need to have a good length-tension relationship.
 This means that they can’t be too stretched out, nor should they be too close and short.
 In the middle of their length is when they are at their strongest.
 Think about your biceps.
 When your arm is fully outstretched, it can be hard to lift a heavy weight, and when it is squeezed in tight, you will also feel limited.
 But when the arm is at 90 degrees, this is where you feel most strong, because the length tension of the biceps is perfect.

 The rotator cuffs are the same, and for them to generate enough force to hold the shoulder centred in place to limit impingement, they need to be just right.
-The tricky part for them is their origin (the shoulder blade) is always moving.
+The tricky part for them is their origin (the scapula) is always moving.
 It is analagous to building a house on a moving base, which can create some major stability issues.
 The shoulder blade can wing, it can slide, it can become depressed and it can be really unstable.
 When this happens, the tendons lose tension and the shoulder can slide, leading to impingement.

 The last issue is a breakdown of the tendons, which is known as chronic tendinopathy.
 If the cuff is repeatedly rubbing, or is being overused and can’t handle the load, the actual tendon itself can start to break down.
 Tendons are made of collagen, and the fibres can begin to break and the tendon can swell with water.
 Over time it can become extremely stiff, weak and inflexible.
 In this scenario, it is very poor at producing force and loses ability to stabilize the shoulder, leading to impingement and injury.